igorski/efflux-tracker/README.md

  * Instruments
  * Modules

-All of the latter are contained within a song.
+All of the latter are contained within a song (which is maintained by its own Vuex store module).
 A song has a list of _PATTERNS_.
-A Pattern is basically a list of channels (one for each available track) and a descriptor for the amount of _steps_ the pattern holds (e.g.
-16, 32, 64, etc.).
+A Pattern is basically a list of channels (one for each available track) and a descriptor for the amount of _steps_ the pattern holds (e.g. 16, 32, 64, etc.).

 Each pattern has _AUDIO_EVENTS_.
 These describe an action that should happen at a given step within a patterns channel.
 These can be note on/note off instructions or module parameter automations, or both.
 An event references